KaviruN/TurboStryke/README.md

 ## 🎨 Design & Theme

-The site’s look and feel are inspired by the Akatsuki clan from Naruto — think black and red, mysterious and bold.
+The site’s look and feel are inspired by the Akatsuki from Naruto — think black and red, mysterious and bold.
 Because why settle for boring when you can have villain chic?

 ## 🏎️ A Note on the 3D Model